BigFatDuck1/simple-calculator-js/README.md

 18. Added support for keyboards.
 This is accomplished with `document.AddEventListener("keypress", () =>)`.
 However, `"keypress"` does not capture `Backspace` and `Delete`, so I had to use `"keydown"` instead.

 19. The first input can be the negative symbol.
-This is fixed by first telling the operate() function to append "-" to the temporary number variable if the first character is a "-".
-Then, the checkAndCallOperate() function also appends "-" to the temporary number variable if the first digit is not a number but a negative sign.
+This is fixed by first telling the `operate()` function to append "-" to the temporary number variable if the first character is a "-".
+Then, the `checkAndCallOperate()` function also appends "-" to the temporary number variable if the first digit is not a number but a negative sign.
 Therefore, users can now input "-" as the first input instead of just numbers.
 All other operators are still blocked.

+20. C button added.
+It basically runs the function called by AddEventListener in `del()` until all the digits on the display are deleted.
+This is done with a for loop that runs for the length of the digits on the display.

 ### Memory function
 * In September 1965, CASIO releases the 14-A 001 calculator, the first desktop calculator with a memory function. *